rails/rails/guides/source/development_dependencies_install.md

 $ createuser --superuser $USER
 ```

-Then you need to create create the test databases with
+Then you need to create the test databases with

 ```bash
 $ cd activerecord